ar-io/docs/docs/src/gateways/ar-io-node/arnsoip/observer.md

 <img class="amazingdiagram" :src="$withBase('/images/observer-1.png')">
 <div class="caption">Observation and Incentive Protocol</div>

-- To participate in the epoch, a gateway must have already staked IO tokens and joined the network before it starts.
+- To participate in the epoch, a gateway must have already staked ARIO tokens and joined the network before it starts.
 - Each epoch (approximately 7 block-days), a random pool of active gateways will be selected (prescribed) to perform observation duties.
 - Within the epoch, observers are tasked with evaluating a subset of ArNS names for each gateway in the network.
 - By the end of the epoch’s observation reporting period, the observer must upload its standardized health observation report to Arweave.